simplymichael/project-up/README.md

 If the project name is not given, it is derived from the name of the current working directory.

-Remember to wrap in quotes if the project name is multi-word: `project-up "SIMPLE PROJECT"`.
+Remember to wrap in quotes if the project name is multi-word with spaces: `project-up "SIMPLE PROJECT"`.

 ## Options